ahsanjarif6/Catch-The-Egg/README.md

+# Catch The Egg
+CSE 102 Term Project using Igraphics.

 # IGraphics
 This is the repository for IGraphics library.
 IGraphics is a thin wrapper on top of OpenGL.
 This can be used for simple 2D graphics demonstrations, project work for C programming language course